gyulanemeth/bluefox.email/posts/deliverability.md

 BlueFox provides the technical tools and safeguards needed for responsible email sending.

 We process and queue messages, handle bounces and complaints, maintain suppression information, support unsubscribe mechanisms and help you authenticate your sending identities.
+Signup forms can also require double opt-in and bot protection (CAPTCHA/Turnstile), so lists start with confirmed, human subscribers rather than bot traffic or typos.

 The sender determines who receives the emails, why they receive them and whether the content meets their expectations.